bigskysoftware/htmx-extensions/src/class-tools/README.md

 A class operation is an operation name `add`, `remove`, or `toggle`, followed by a CSS class name, optionally followed by a colon `:` and a time delay.

+## Out-of-band class manipulation

-There is also the option to use `apply-parent-classes` or `data-apply-parent-classes` which uses the same format as `classes` but is instead designed for Out of band updates to allow you to manipulate CSS classes of an existing element in the DOM without otherwise knowing or altering its state.
-Any element with this property will apply classes to its parent and also remove this child element afterwards so should ideally be used as part of a `hx-swap-oob="beforeend: #some-element`.
+There is also the option to use `apply-parent-classes`, or `data-apply-parent-classes`, which take the same format as `classes` but is instead designed for out-of-band updates, allowing you to manipulate CSS classes of an existing element in the DOM without otherwise knowing or altering its state.

+Any element with this property will schedule classes to be applied to its _parent_ element, _removing_ itself afterwards, so it should ideally be used as part of an `hx-swap-oob="beforeend: #some-element` to add them to the end of the target element.

 ## Install